flag of England French flag Accessibility Home Site Map Skiptocontent Contact Bookings Tours Travel Guide Visa Search

 Entrance to Assultan Museum

-the welcome sign to the museum under a big a tree Libya map of the main archaeological sites
+the welcome sign to the museum under a big a tree

-The welcome sign to the museum and the city of Sert (left).
+The welcome sign to the museum and the city of Sirte (left).
 Libya map showing the main archaeological sites of Libya, starting from 100,000 years ago to 1800 AD.
 This map does not cover all the archaeological sites of Libya, but it includes only the archaeological cities and villages.

-The main features of this museum are exhibits from the stone-age, namely stone tools and flints, stone and pottery pieces from the ancient site of Sert, Roman artifacts and coins from the 1st and 2nd centuries AD, photos of excavated archaeological sites, Islamic exhibits from the old mosque discovered in the site, oil lamps, some information about the history of the Arabic Kufi style of writing, and a Libya map showing the main archaeological cities in Libya.
+The main features of this museum are exhibits from the stone-age, namely stone tools and flints, stone and pottery pieces from the ancient site of Sirte, Roman artifacts and coins from the 1st and 2nd centuries AD, photos of excavated archaeological sites, Islamic exhibits from the old mosque discovered in the site, oil lamps, some information about the history of the Arabic Kufi style of writing, and a Libya map showing the main archaeological cities in Libya.

 exhibits from the museum